click her to return to the home page at any time

 Gratuitous rabbit picture - my friend Sue's gorgeous bunny.
 Shortly after this he knocked over my camera and broke it - thanks bunny.

-"I wanted to say a great big thank you for such an amazing day....
-We all had such a good time - and we were all completely knackered afterwards - I had to lie down all Sunday too - I feel for you = all we did was follow you about - you kept leaping off into bushes and over streams and had to think of all the things to amuse us with too!
+"I wanted to say a great big thank you for such an amazing day.... all we did was follow you about - you kept leaping off into bushes and over streams and had to think of all the things to amuse us with too!

 It was incredible to learn all those plants - everywhere I go now, I can't help scrutinizing the weeds.... just in case I could whip them up for a salad - there is a great crop of Fat [here] if you're ever in the area!